royaltm/node-zmq-raft/PROTO.md

 The response's status = 4 indicates that a request has expired: a `reqid` is older than REQUEST_UPDATE_TTL (default: 8 hours).
 This response is final and in this instance the client should indicate a failure to the requesting party.

-Once the response's status is 0 the client should follow the "broken known leader state" procedure.
+Once the response's status is 0 the client should follow the "broken known leader state" recovery procedure.

-If the update status=1 but there is no 3rd frame in the response it indicates that the configuration update was accepted but the log's `Cnew` entry hasn't been committed yet.
+If the update status=1 but there is no 3rd frame in the response it indicates that the configuration update was accepted, but the log's `Cold,new` entry hasn't been committed yet.
 The response message in this form may be sent several times by the server peer and each time it's being received, the client should reset its RPC timeout clock.

 Once the response's update status=1 and the LOG INDEX is being included as a 3rd frame, response indicates a successfull configuration update.
 This response is final and in this instance the client should indicate a success to the requesting party.

 RequestEntries RPC
 ------------------

+Use this message to read the log entries or a snapshot file content.

 Request frames: